Melianthus major aka Tall Cape Honey Flower

 Tall Cape Honey Flower, Cape Honeyflower, Honey Flower

-How to care for Tall Cape Honey Flower
+How difficult is it to take care of Tall Cape Honey Flower

 Caring for Tall Cape Honey Flower is a breeze, as it is highly adaptable and forgiving to minor neglect.